freenas/freenas-docs/userguide/support.rst

 %brand% has a large installation base and an active user community.
 This means that many usage questions have already been answered and the details are available on the Internet.
-If you get stuck using
-%brand%, spend a few moments searching the Internet for the word *FreeNAS* with some keywords that describe the error message or the function you are trying to implement.
+If an issue occurs while using %brand%, it can be helpful to spend a few moments searching the Internet for the word *FreeNAS* with some keywords that describe the error message or the function that is being implemented.

-The rest of this section discusses these resources which are available to %brand% users:
+This section discusses resources available to %brand% users:

 * :ref:`Website and Social Media`